Divyanshuup/Lonify/README.md

 * Transaction report with a date range filter
 * See balance after every transaction in the Transaction Report
 * Calculate Monthly Interest Using Celery Scheduled tasks
+* POST API View to register a User’s (availing the loan) details
+* POST API View to apply & initiate a User Loan
+* EMIs calculation
+● Interest is incurred starting from next day of disbursal ● All due amounts should be paid back within tenure.
+All EMI amounts should be the same except the last which can be less than the other EMIs.
+Note ● last EMI amount settles all pending dues.
+● EMIs consists of (formula to be deduced by you)
+● Part of Principal amount due
+● Interest on that principal amount for that month
+● EMI amount must be at-most 60% of the monthly income of the User ● Interest rate should be >=14%
+● Total interest earned should be >10000
+● All EMIs will be due on 1st of every month starting from the following month of disbursement

+* POST API to register payment made
+* GET API to get statement and future dues
+* Response fields
+  ● Error: None if no error.
+Error String in case of failure ● Past_transactions: Empty list for no past transactions.
+For valid transactions, each object
+contains:
+- Date
+- Principal
+- Interest
+- Amount_paid
+- Upcoming_transactions: List containing objects of EMI dates and amount.
+Each object contains:
+- Date: EMI date
+- Amount_due: Amount due on that date.
 * More efficient and accurate interest calculation and balance update
 * Ability to add Minimum and Maximum Transaction amount restriction
 * Modern UI with Tailwind CSS